Civil preparedness strengthened through international cooperation

 A UN strategy to reduce the risk of disaster over the next 15 years (2015–2030) was approved in Sendai, Japan, in 2015.
 The Sendai Framework requires that all UN Member States draw up national action plans, based on jointly defined indicators, to reduce the risk of disasters.
 In Finland, this work is led by the Ministry of the Interior.

 The Ministry of the Interior participates in the work of the Emergency Prevention, Preparedness and Response (EPPR) working group operating under the Arctic Council.
-Finland will chair the Arctic Council in 2017–2019.
+Finland chaired the Arctic Council in 2017–2019.